ga-devfront/docs/basics/keeping-up-to-date/upgrade.md

 There are a few ways of upgrading the PrestaShop store.
 This chapter provides information about two methods of getting the software to the latest version.

-## Upgrade assistant module (formerly 1-click upgrade module)
+## Update assistant module (formerly 1-click upgrade module)

-You can use provided `autoupgrade` module to upgrade your store to the newest version using web interface.
+You can use provided `Update assistant` module to upgrade your store to the newest version using web interface.
 You can read more about the module and how to use it [here]({{< ref "/9/basics/keeping-up-to-date/use-autoupgrade-module" >}}).

-## Upgrade assistant module (formerly 1-click upgrade module) - CLI method
+## Update assistant module (formerly 1-click upgrade module) - CLI method

-Upgrade assistant module (autoupgrade) is fully accessible through `cli`.
+Update assistant module (autoupgrade) is fully accessible through `cli`.
 You can read all the details [here]({{< ref "/9/basics/keeping-up-to-date/upgrade-module/upgrade-cli" >}}).

 ## Manual upgrade

 {{% notice warning %}}
 **Important**

-Manual upgrade without `autoupgrade` module is not possible at the moment.
-We recommend using [cli]({{< ref "/9/basics/keeping-up-to-date/upgrade-module/upgrade-cli" >}}) mechanism from the upgrade assistant module.
+Manual upgrade without `Update assistant` module is not possible at the moment.
+We recommend using [cli]({{< ref "/9/basics/keeping-up-to-date/upgrade-module/upgrade-cli" >}}) mechanism from the update assistant module.
 {{% /notice %}}

 ### Release download